unknown321/wampy/angry_about/sepples.md

 application.
 It doesn't help if segfault occurs in standard library, like it did after 4 hours of waiting.

 And people say that it was even *worse* before C++11 - https://news.ycombinator.com/item?id=42495135.

+There is no definitive standard library to use with functions needed to work with files, strings, threads and network.
+GitHub keeps suggesting me different libs with same functionality.

 #### Documentation